Our Ongoing Crisis Response

 Russia’s relentless assault on Ukraine continues to take a heavy toll on its economy, infrastructure and especially Ukrainians themselves.
-It continues to affect partners, programmes and participants.
-Yet despite this, since 24th February 2022, we have reached 388 locations in Ukraine and supported 327,331 people, both within and beyond the Jewish community.
+It continues to affect our partners, programmes and participants.
+Yet despite this and thanks to the generosity of our supporters, we have reached 388 locations in Ukraine and supported 327,331 people, both within and beyond the Jewish community since the war began in 2022.

 388